-- There shall be knowledge of the essential habitats for the "stock under consideration" and potential fishery impacts on them.
+- 12.9 There shall be knowledge of the essential habitats for the "stock under consideration" and potential fishery impacts on them.
 Impacts on essential habitats and on habitats that are highly vulnerable to damage by the fishing gear involved shall be avoided, minimized or mitigated.
 In assessing fishery impacts, the full spatial range of the relevant habitat shall be considered, not just that part of the spatial range that is potentially affected by fishing. - 12.13 There shall be outcome indicator(s) consistent with achieving management objectives for avoiding, minimizing or mitigating the impacts of the unit of certification on essential habitats for the "stock under consideration" and on habitats that are highly vulnerable to damage by the fishing gear of the unit of certification.

-The most recent 5-year review of EFH took place in 2016 using a new Fishing Effects (FE) model to assess the impacts of fishing activities on EFH.
-This model replaces the previously-used Long-Term Effects Index model.
-Using this new model over the period 2003 to 2016, provided mean estimates of between 1.3% and 1.6% of flatfish EFH impacted by flatfish fisheries in the GOA.
+In the GOA, fishing effort was also dispersed over a wide area along the shelf, though with some areas of more concentrated activity.
+The most recent five-year review of EFH took place in 2016 and was reported in the re-assessment report.
+The key conclusion being that only 1.8% of Pacific cod EFH in the GOA is impacted by Pacific cod fisheries.
 The final environmental assessment (EA) for Essential Fish Habitat (EFH) Omnibus Amendments was published in June of 2018.
 Amendment 105 is the relevant omnibus amendment to the Fishery Management Plan for the groundfish fishery of the Gulf of Alaska.
 Based on the most recent (2015) 5-year review of EFH that concluded in 2017, the Council determined that new habitat and life history information is available to revise many of the EFH descriptions and maps.
 These amendments (A105 for the GOA) to the EFH provisions in the Council's FMPs would not substantively change the impacts of EFH as analysed in the 2005 EFH environmental impact statement.
 The 2015 EFH 5-year review concluded that no change to the conclusions of the evaluation of fishing effects on EFH is warranted based on new information.
 None of the FMP amendments require regulatory action.

-No changes are evident which would affect the existing confidence ratings
+No changes are evident which would affect the existing confidence ratings.